calmm-js/documentation/redux-vs-calmm.md

 ## Atom with Bacon

-Let's then turn our attention to Calm^2 and to the [Atom](https://github.com/calmm-js/documentation/blob/master/introduction-to-calmm.md#atoms) concept.
+Let's then turn our attention to Calmm and to the [Atom](https://github.com/calmm-js/documentation/blob/master/introduction-to-calmm.md#atoms) concept.
 Similarly to stores of Redux, a minimalistic lookalike Atom can be implemented in just a few slices of Bacon: